tantalising/Frost/README.md

 ```dart
 _count.value = 3;
 ```
-For mutating the interior of more complex objects, use the [Property.update] method.
+In this case the previous value 0 is replaced with 3.
+If we want to instead modify the object stored in the property, then we have to use the [Property.update] method.

 ```dart
 // make other changes outside.
 Just write the final value like this or even